Midas Bronze: Mark 1 - Midas Coupé

-Construction

 The Midas is built around an all-composite monocoque body shell of "exceptional quality".
 The car used the Mini engine/gearbox and front subframe, but the rear subframe was replaced by a beam on which the Mini's trailing arms were hinged.
 The suspension was developed by ex-Team Lotus engineer Arthur Birchall.
+Most parts came from the Mini, with notable exceptions: the windshield (and wipers) came from the Fiat 126, while the wing mirrors were Renault 14 units.

-Mark 2, Midas Bronze
+Mark 2 - Midas Gold/Silver/Bronze

 Gordon Murray, technical director of Brabham, a British Formula One racing car manufacturer, became interested in the Midas, and at Dermott's invitation suggested some modifications to the car to make it more aerodynamic.
 Murray's suggestions were incorporated into the Midas Mark 2, introduced in 1981 and continuing in production until 1989.
-After the 1985 introduction of the Mark 3 "Midas Gold", the Mark 2 was sold as the Midas Bronze.
+The initial version was called the Midas Gold; this was sold nearly complete, requiring only the installation of seats, rear brakes, and rear suspension.
+The kit included brand-new mechanicals, including engine and transmission.
+As the kit was somewhat costly, Midas added the "Silver", which required considerably more time to assemble and did not include a new engine and transmission.
+This was followed in 1984 by the even less complete "Bronze" version, which omitted the trim package, mechanical package, and electrical parts.
+After the 1985 introduction of the Mark 3 Midas, the Mark 2 was sold as the Midas Bronze.

-Mark 3: Midas Gold
+Mark 3 - Midas Gold

-The Midas Gold coupe was introduced in 1985, and first shown at Motorfair in London.
-The Mark 2 continued in production however, renamed the Midas Bronze.
-The Midas Gold convertible was introduced in 1989, "to much critical acclaim", but the Midas factory was destroyed by fire later that year, ending all production and pushing Midas Cars into liquidation.
+The Midas Gold coupé was first shown at the October 1985 Motorfair in London.
+Of a more muscular, rounded appearance and with larger rear quarter windows (improving rearward visibility, which had been an issue on the original design), the new car used Metro underpinnnings.
+The only visible part which was kept from the original Midas were the doors.
+The Midas Bronze, the simplest, Mini-based kit version of the Mark 2, continued in production until 1989, however.
+The Midas Gold convertible was introduced in 1989, "to much critical acclaim", but the Midas factory was destroyed by fire in November that year, ending all production and pushing Midas Cars into liquidation.